- Introduction

 A third mistake is expecting fast results from every traditional treatment.
 Some wellness approaches take time, while others may not be suitable.
 A responsible practitioner should help you understand realistic expectations.

-👉 “To understand the care process better, read our guide on How Licensed Thai Practitioners Approach Cannabis Care.”
+👉 “To understand this topic further, readers can also explore our guide to How Licensed Thai Practitioners Approach Cannabis Care.”

 Conclusion